 Before we move on to examining our greatest psychological limitations, we need to explore an important cognitive function that was theorized by one of history’s most celebrated psychiatrists.
 It was in the 1960s when a man by name of Aaron T. Beck was treating individuals suffering from depression with psychoanalysis techniques, popularized by Sigmund Freud, and decided to carry out a number of experiments in hopes of validating the legitimacy of his work.
-What Beck discovered, however, was that the effectiveness of psychoanalysis was not validated, but rather dismissed, as he determined that the treatment strategies had little positive affect on his patients.
+What Beck discovered, however, was that the effectiveness of psychoanalysis was not validated, but rather dismissed, as he determined that the treatment strategies had little positive effect on his patients.

 Soon after coming to this realization, Beck began studying the inner workings of his patients’ minds and started to develop the therapeutic treatment techniques that form the basis of Cognitive Behavioral Therapy (CBT).
 One of Beck’s most important discoveries was that there is a ceaseless flow of automatic thoughts taking place in human brains that instantaneously transforms based upon environmental stimuli and previous life experiences.
-Today, this notion of there being automatic thoughts continuously popping up inside of our heads is widely considered as valid, and just by becoming aware of this more advanced evolutionary brain function, you will begin to notice the unceasing flow of cognitions.
+Today, this notion of there being automatic thoughts continuously popping up inside of our heads is widely considered valid, and just by becoming aware of this more advanced evolutionary brain function, you will begin to notice the unceasing flow of cognitions.

 Our Most Inhibiting Psychological Limitations:

 In the modern times of today, where unimaginable intellectual achievements such as skyscrapers, planes, and electricity are now afterthoughts, we have to wonder if our evolutionary journey requires us to remain entrapped by our greatest psychological limitations or if there is a way to move our species beyond.
-We have to ponder the notion that there has been a debilitating evolutionary imbalance between our intellect, which has caused global warming, a countless number of wars, and feelings of universal dissatisfaction, and our moral values.
+We have to ponder the notion that there has been a debilitating evolutionary imbalance between our intellect, which has caused global warming, countless wars, feelings of universal dissatisfaction, and our moral values.
 Most importantly of all, we must determine if our aim in life should be to act as a preprogrammed species concerned only with satisfying our most primitive biological drives or if it should be something much greater.
 We must come to realize what His Holiness the 14th Dalai Lama tells us:

 The purpose of our lives is to be happy.”